dmtrxw/FriendsEpisodes/README.md

 # FriendsRandomizer
-Friends random episode generator built with React Native
+Episode list, episode recommendations and a random episode generator for Friends TV Show.
+Built with React Native.